Carna Loch Sunart

 Shoreline with Nordic Fulmar at anchor

-The day was wet and miserable, we had just spent three hours on Oronsay slogging our way the length of the island.
+The day was wet and miserable.
+We had just spent three hours on the nearby island of Oronsay slogging our way the length of the island.
 There were two choices open to us.
-Back the boat for a cup of tea or simply press on and climb Carna.
-The dragon had to be slayed so we decided to crack on with wet and miserable option.
+Back to the boat for a cup of tea or simply press on and climb Carna.
+The dragon had to be slayed so we decided to crack on with wet and the miserable option.

-Approaching from the west Carna looks a brute of a climb through thick undergrowth of bracken and through trees, bush and higher ground heather and knobles of bare rock.
+Approaching from the west Carna looks a brute of a climb.
+The steep slope looked to be clad in heavy undergrowth of bracken.
+All of which was under trees and stumpy bushes.
+Looking higher above the trees the ground looked to be covered in heather.
+Each clump separated between knobbles of bare rock.
 Having been in head height bracken on Oronsay the thought of pushing our way through the jungle on Carna held little appeal.
-We did not have time to fully explore Carna and visit the eastern shore where there are the houses and landing jetty.
+This was to be an up and down visit.
+We did not have time to fully explore Carna. to do this we would need to visit the eastern shore where there are the houses and a landing jetty.

 Nordic Fulmar lay at anchor at Dorlinn Bay by the nearby island Oronsay.
-We motored across Loch Teacuis to a small stone beach that broke the shoreline of rock and cliff.
+We motored across Loch Teacuis to a small stone beach.
+The clearing broke the shoreline of rock and cliff.
 With the dinghy safely dragged up from the water we sighed and turned into the deep undergrowth.

 Scotislands Carna vigitation undergrowth